collab-corp/formatter/README.md

 You could also define a method on your models and pass in `$this->attributes`  vs defining a mutator for each attribute.

-<strong>Note:</strong> If the request value is a single dimensional array, the formatter method will be applied to every value on the array element.
+<strong>Note:</strong> If the request value is a single dimensional <strong>non associative</strong> array, the formatter method will be applied to every value on the array element.
 If the request value has a nested array value, those  values will also be converted, anything nested deeper than that is not considered/converted.

 # Methods are whitelisted